BorgwardtLab/GP-PoM/README.md

 Keep in mind that several library dependencies are only due to this application and are not essential to the GP-PoM implementation (for instance `sacred`).

 ## Comparing GP-PoM Adapter against standard monte carlo GP adapter:
-We compare the training of a GP-PoM GRU Model against the standard monte carlo GP GRU baseline.
-Using the best hyperparameters for each method, as identified in the [paper](https://arxiv.org/abs/2005.12359), we trained 5 repetitions and plot the test performance over the first 2000 mini batch steps in terms of balanced accuracy.
+Here, we compare the training of a GP-PoM GRU Model against the standard monte carlo GP GRU baseline on the PenDigits dataset after randomly discarding 30% of all time series observations (but fixed for both methods).
+Using the best hyperparameters for each method, as identified in the [paper](https://arxiv.org/abs/2005.12359), we fit 5 repetitions and plot the test performance over the first 2000 mini batch steps in terms of balanced accuracy.

 <p align="center">
 <img src="results/gp_pom.png" width="500">